menu icon

 Course Summary

-The programme’s equips students with the theoretical background and analytical skills to inquire into the relationship between theory, research methods and politics in international development.
-It provides students with knowledge about the plurality of methodological approaches in key
+The programme equips you with the theoretical background and analytical skills to inquire into the relationship between theory, research methods and politics in international development.
+Our academic staff provide students with knowledge about the plurality of methodological approaches in key areas of international development research, and the policy choices and strategies associated with these.
+The module offers students the opportunity to engage with a selection of methods used in international development research.

 The degree has been developed to meet the needs of both development practitioners and researchers on international development, including those wishing to pursue an MPhil/PhD in International Development.
 The programme will suit students with a variety of backgrounds in social sciences, including politics, sociology, economics, and so on.
 It would also meet the needs of people working, or hoping to work in international agencies, humanitarian organisations, and NGOs.
 Students with a strong interest in research and research methods will thrive on the MSc distinctive focus on training in research methods.